waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 Tests are built and run according to used build tool ([Apache Ant](http://ant.apache.org/), [Apache Maven](http://maven.apache.org/), [Gradle](http://www.gradle.org/), etc, ...) and testing framework ([JUnit](http://junit.org/), [TestNG](http://testng.org/), ...).
 These software should also be installed on LXC host prior to running tests.

+##Exporting the environment

+Using Vagrant, you can create a new base box (template) with all the changes we applied during previous sections.
+That way, you can setup multiple environments using the same configurations in less than a minute.
+We can create a new base box of out of current Vagrant environment using vagrant package command:

+	vagrant package --output ubuntu-selenium-new.box

+Note that above command supports VirtualBox provider only.
+Exporting to other providers should be done manually (there should be enough documentation on the internet on how to package base boxes with different providers).

 ## Additional tips

 A configuration management tool such as [Puppet](http://puppetlabs.com/) or [Chef](https://www.getchef.com/chef/) can be used to install and manage all needed packages for setting up the environment.
 Vagrant even has built-in provisioning support for such tools, which makes it easier to configure Vagrant boxes using Chef recipes or Puppet.